UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

     - Practice reading documentation
     - Apply/rehearse the documentation to load a module
     - Apply the documentation to show if a Python package is already installed
-    - Observe how it looks like when a package is not installed

 Some Python packages come with loading a Python module.
 Here we see this in action.